joelbygger/cmake_proj/cmake_proj.md

 ## IWYU

 Include What You use (IWYU).
 IWYU must be installed on your system.
-Added to all targets and will be executed on all builds.
-A configuration file is available in project root [iwyu.imp](iwyu.imp).
+Will be executed on all builds.

+A global configuration file is available in project root [iwyu.imp](iwyu.imp).

 For more info see [external/iwyu.cmake](external/iwyu.cmake).